-Monitoring is a process of determining how well our plans are being implemented.
-You cannot monitor something if you do not have a plan or basic structure of how something should be done, or a defined goal or target.
+Monitoring is a process of determining how well the work plans are being implemented.
+Cannot monitor something if do not have a plan or basic structure of how something should be done, or a defined goal or target.

 Work operations refer to the work itself and includes systems and procedures, staff performance, and levels of service in the workplace.